Arduan77/MikiDecoder/README.md

 so checking is a continuous process without waiting for a new dictionary.

 7z mode - multitasking 7z job, you can set in Config.txt or during decoding with +,-,*,/ keys how many 7z processes MikiDecoder will launch.
+If 7z mode is running, each 7z task in Silent mode works in Fire-and-forget manner, but in Display mode I made something like FIFO, it is a little slower but you can see each password in the order of generation.

 This pseudo-random generator uses Lehmer algorithm: NextDig = (LastDig + Increment) % TotalIterCount but also: